kyma-project/kyma/docs/service-brokers/docs/011-configuration-helm-broker.md

 Follow these steps to change the configuration and make the Helm Broker fetch bundles from a custom HTTP server:

 1. Create a remote bundles repository.
 Your remote bundle repository must include the following resources:
-    - An `yaml` file which defines available bundles, for example `bundles.yaml`.
+    - A `yaml` file which defines available bundles, for example `bundles.yaml`.
       This file must have the following structure:

       ```text